Elvira-94/natural-clean/README.md

       This is because the burger menu is implemented as a checkbox input element, styled to like a burger menu.

       If I had more knowledge on Javascript, I would liked to have done a Javascript implementation of a burger menu.

+* Footer content aligning as two columns when minimising site.

+    * I would of liked the footer section to align the three footer columns on the site as one column not two columns when minimizing the site on a device to make it look more inform.
+I would of liked to have done another CSS media query implementation to achieve a nicer looking footer when the site would be minimized.

 # Deployment